mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

     * You’ll likely want to make a `GET` request to `/emails/<email_id>` to request the email.
     * Your application should show the email’s sender, recipients, subject, timestamp, and body.
     * You’ll likely want to add an additional `div` to `inbox.html` (in addition to `emails-view` and `compose-view`) for displaying the email.
 Be sure to update your code to hide and show the right views when navigation options are clicked.
-    * See the hint in the Hints section about how to add an event listener to an HTML element that you’ve added to the DOM.
     * Once the email has been clicked on, you should mark the email as read.
 Recall that you can send a `PUT` request to `/emails/<email_id>` to update whether an email is read or not.
 * **Archive and Unarchive**: Allow users to archive and unarchive emails that they have received.
     * When viewing an Inbox email, the user should be presented with a button that lets them archive the email.
 When viewing an Archive email, the user should be presented with a button that lets them unarchive the email.
 This requirement does not apply to emails in the Sent mailbox.